-An experience step and educational attainment shall be provided to eligible members in 2016-2017 2017-2018.
-Members on a plan of improvement are not eligible for step movement and educational attainment.
+An experience step and educational attainment shall be provided to eligible members in each year of this agreement effective July 1.
+Members who were placed on a plan of growth or on a plan of improvement during the prior school year are not eligible for step movement and educational attainment.